 The Mercury online course evaluation system is the official system for end-of-term course evaluations for undergraduate and graduate courses at McGill.

 - Students to complete course evaluations online for each course in which they are registered.

 - All student responses (numerical and written comments) to be anonymous as student responses are not linked to their ID numbers.
 However, the system ensures that students can evaluate only courses in which they are registered and may complete only one evaluation per course.

 - Secure online access to course evaluation results (both numerical and written comments) for instructors and authorized individuals.
-Access is 24/7 for a minimum of six years and available from archives after that.
+Access is 24/7 for a minimum of five years and available from archives after that.

 Why move to an online system?

 The paper-based method for conducting end-of-term student evaluations of courses, including preparation of questionnaires, data collection, analysis and communication of results to professors was time consuming and labor-intensive.
 Mercury provides several important advantages, most notably: